magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

 ### Options

-To customize the drawer override the necessary settings.
-Any custom settings will be merged with the default settings.
+To customize the drawer override the necessary options.
+Any custom options will be merged with the default options.

 <ProseTable
   :columns="[